 – You’ll need an EPA-certified technician trained in handling these gases who will inspect your system before removing any old equipment or adding new materials.

-– He or she may recommend using a new type of refrigerant altogether (for example, one with less global warming potential).
+– He or she may recommend using a new type of refrigerant (for example, one with less global warming potential).

 Keep the coils clean.

-Taking steps to reduce energy use in your commercial refrigeration system can save money and help the environment.
+Reducing energy use in your commercial refrigeration system can save money and help the environment.